aavina/binarypebl/README.md

 ==========
 Binary watchface for Pebble.

-binarypebl will use the user's preference on 24/12 hour format based on their Pebble watches setting, which can be found under:
+binarypebl will use the user's preference on 24/12 hour format based on their Pebble's setting, which can be found under:

 Settings->Date & Time->Time Display